matilhaestudio/ionic-kickstart-components/README.md

 gulp watch
 ```

-## Already done:
-- Ionic side menu mode component
-- Ionic tab menu mode component

-## To do List:
-- add ionic sass file - Done!
-- clean up and put tabsmenu into standards - Done!
-- plugin login components

-## Steps to create a new module:
+## How to create a new module:
 1. Component
 2. Route / Call
 3. View
 4. Controller / Service
+6. Check if your new module is matching with styleguide rules
 5. Test

-## This project should provide a base app bootstraping with:
+##This project should provide a base app bootstraping with:

 - Comon testable components like:
   - Login and Logout